jlukito/computational-comm-rg-guide/events/README.md

 ## [7] Regularly Scheduled Challenges
 **Programming Practice | Online & Offline | N/A**

 One way to encourage regular participation is to send a coding practice challenge (similar to a writing prompt, but for programming).
-This will encourage your resarch group members to work with different types of data and improve their programming skills.
+This will encourage your research group members to work with different types of data and improve their programming skills.

 You also don't need to re-invent the wheel.
 There are many online challenges that you can promote in your own research group!
 I list a few below:

 1. [TidyTuesday](https://github.com/rfordatascience/tidytuesday): Weekly data science challenges in R (each week is a new dataset).
-2. [Storytelling with Data](http://www.storytellingwithdata.com/swdchallenge): Weekly anguage-neutral challenges about data visualization.
+2. [Storytelling with Data](http://www.storytellingwithdata.com/swdchallenge): Weekly language-neutral challenges about data visualization.
 3. [PyBites](https://pybit.es/pages/challenges.html): Weekly challenges in Python.

 It is important to keep in mind that these events are **not** competitions.
-They are opporutnities for your members to practice code and work with data.
+They are opportunities for your members to practice code and work with data.
 You can also learn a lot about a dataset if you have five or six different programmers working with the same data.

 ## [8] Reading Groups
 **Learning + Discussion | Online & Offline | N/A**